Cartington: Landmarks

-Cartington Castle is a ruinous, partly restored medieval English castle.
+Cartington Castle is a ruinous, partly restored medieval castle.
 It is a Scheduled Ancient Monument and a Grade I listed building.
 Its first recorded owner was Ralph Fitzmain who held it in 1154.
 In the late 14th century a pele tower was built.
 In November 1515 Margaret, Queen of Scots, with her baby daughter Margaret stayed here on her journey south from Harbottle Castle.
 Nearly ten years later, Lord Dacre stationed his troops here on a march north to join the Earl of Surrey.
 The castle continued to be occupied until finally abandoned in the 1860s.
 In 1887 Lord Armstrong partially restored the castle in order to prevent its complete disintegration.

-In the south of the former parish is Cragside, a country house maintained by the National Trust, that was the first house in the world to be lit by hydro-electric power.
+In the south of the former parish is Cragside, a country house built by Lord Armstrong and maintained by the National Trust.
+It was the first house in the world to be lit by hydro-electric power.